khmelnitskiianton/Language/README.md

 It consists of FrontEnd, MiddleEnd, BackEnd.
 It translate code on my language to code on NASM:
 + FrontEnd: parses code to tree based recursive descent
 + MiddleEnd: optimizes tree
-+ BackEnd: converts tree to code on my assembler
++ BackEnd: translates tree to code on NASM

 ## Table of Contents